 American Revolutionary War: Winter of 1776

-Washington’s Continental Army experienced many difficulties in the months leading up December of 1776.
+Washington’s Continental Army experienced many difficulties in the months leading up to December 1776.
 He and his troops suffered numerous defeats at the hand of the British Army, and his failed defense of New York City ensured that the opposing British forces would be comfortably encamped in the City during the long winter.

 If the American Colonies were to become the free and independent nation our Forefather’s envisioned, General Washington needed a decisive victory to shift the balance of momentum in the war.
 After careful planning, Washington took action.
 On the evening of December 25, he led his troops in a daring mission across the Delaware River.
 Upon landing in New Jersey, Washington moved his men into position to launch a surprise attack against an outpost of Hessian forces, who were allies with the British.
 Washington hoped that a quick and decisive victory would provide a much-needed boost of morale for his troops and the American Colonies.